WordPress/openverse/documentation/reference/consent_decision_making.md

 close the discussion, etc).
 The author is responsible for updating the “Current round” text to signify the proposal’s ratification.

-At the end of the 2-day period, if the author does not think they can address the paramount objections, then the proposal is [tabled](#tabling).
-For projects where we absolutely want to follow through on the idea, this should be rare.
+After the 2-day period, if the author does not think they can address the paramount objections, then the proposal is [tabled](#tabling).
+For projects where we absolutely want to implement, this should be rare.
 However, sometimes a paramount objection may be raised that requires completely re-writing the proposal from the ground up.
 In that case, we will follow this process again from the start with the new proposal, so we will end the process for the first proposal at this round and wait for a new one to be raised.
-In these cases, the author should update the “Current round” text to note that was tabled and that a new proposal has been requested.
+In these cases, the author should update the “Current round” text to note that the proposal was tabled and that a new proposal has been requested.

 ### Objection revision round